 The course is structured in phases over a minimum four year period, with a maximum registration period of eight years.

 You will attend two or three workshops, in Nottingham, in each of the first three years of your study.
 These workshops are either one day or two days in duration and are co-taught with the Prof Doc in Education and Prof Doc in Social Practice.
 They deal with topics that are generically relevant to research at doctorate level.
 Each workshop is linked to a specific stage in the project.

 Your research project

-Unlike the PhD, which is assessed by a single thesis delivered at the end of the project, the professional doctorate structure involves students in shaping their research project around a sequence of documents, the first four of which are submitted and assessed during the first three years of the project (and you should project manage your time accordingly).
+Unlike the PhD, which is assessed by a single thesis delivered at the end of the project, the professional doctorate structure involves students in shaping their research project around a sequence of documents, some of which are submitted and assessed during the first three years of the project (and you should project manage your time accordingly).
 You are not required to undertake empirical data collection (eg by questionnaire or interview) as part of your Prof Doc Legal Practice project, but you may do so, and your Prof Doc Education and Prof Doc Social Practice colleagues will often do so.
-This useful document describing different kinds of legal research.
+This useful document describes different kinds of legal research.